Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Looking for a great dog but want something a little different?
 The small country of Japan has some special dog breeds that most of us like.
 Here are the five Japanese dog breeds I like best.

 Several “experts” claim that the Japanese Chin is not really Japanese since it came from China.
 That is like claiming that the Irish Wolfhound is not Irish and the French Bulldog is not French.
-Maybe the Lhasa Apso is really Tibetan, but the rest of us (dogs and humans alike) are cross-breds and the product of migrations.
+Maybe the Lhasa Apso is really Tibetan, but the rest of us (dogs and humans alike) are cross-bred and the product of migrations.

 If you like their little smushed-in faces, you need to accept a few health issues.
 They don’t put up with excessive heat because of their anatomy, some of them have heart murmurs, luxating patellas (trick knees), and their large eyes are prone to scratches.
 They live about 10 years.

 Japanese Chin do not require excessive grooming.
-They have a thin coat, and, if you brush them every week, they are a clean and easy to care for small Japanese breed.
+They have a thin coat, and, if you brush them every week, they are a clean and easy-to-care-for small Japanese breed.

 They are known to be aggressive to other dogs at times and have a high prey drive.
 Despite that prey drive, they get along with cats.
-For a Shiba Inu to get along with other dogs and kids, she should be well socialized.
+For a Shiba Inu to get along with other dogs and kids, she should be well-socialized.

-If you are willing to put up with their heavy yearly shedding, and want a dog that doesn’t bark much but does vocalize (the shiba scream), this small Japanese dog is a great choice.
+If you are willing to put up with their heavy yearly shedding and want a dog that doesn’t bark much but does vocalize (the "shiba scream"), this small Japanese dog is a great choice.

-There are no special health concernswith the breed but they do sometimes suffer from hip dysplasia, arthritis, and bloat.
+There are no special health concerns with the breed, but they do sometimes suffer from hip dysplasia, arthritis, and bloat.
 There are not enough dogs available to predict how often a problem might occur.

 Kai Ken are hard to obtain and expensive, so a dog from a shelter is a lot better choice.
 If you are looking for a very Japanese breed that almost no one will recognize, though, the Kai Ken is a good choice.